csstools/stylelint-value-no-unknown-custom-properties/README.md

 When the first option is `true`, then the second option can specify sources where Custom Properties should be imported from by using an `importFrom` key.
-These imports might be CSS, JS, and JSON files, functions, and directly passed objects.
+These imports might be SCSS (light support), CSS, JS, and JSON files, functions, and directly passed objects.

 ```js